Mijutra/caveman-copilot/README.md

 Because the prompt file already lives in `.github/prompts`, VS Code can discover it as a workspace prompt.

-### Option 2: Install it as a user prompt for all projects

-If you want `caveman` available in every workspace:

-1. Open VS Code.
-2. Run `Chat: New Prompt File` from Command Palette.
-3. Choose **User** location.
-4. Name file `caveman.prompt.md`.
-5. Copy contents of [`.github/prompts/caveman.prompt.md`](./.github/prompts/caveman.prompt.md) into that file.

-After that, `/caveman` is available across your VS Code profile. 🔥

 ### Notes for VS Code